brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Us**

+Super spooky.
+I don’t want to spoil anything, but the combination of very good dad jokes, incredibly talented actors, and tight pacing kept this film feeling scary and fun throughout.
+There’s twists and turns, and a very good boat name or two.
+See this movie.
+I’m stoked we get to see more of Peele’s work in the future.

 **Prospect**

 What a cool movie.
 This tense space flick proved that you can do a lot of sci-fi stuff with less budget.
 I love media about shitty tech, and this is kind of “what happens when you’re a skint space prospector” angle down pat.
 This could’ve been a weird Cowboy Bebop live action, but instead tackled the idea from a different angle.
 Sophie Thatcher rules, too.
 Wherever this was shot, it was gorgeous.